 Recommended Reading: Our 2021 Lenten Study was based on the book “I’m Still Here.
 Black Dignity in a World made for Whiteness” – Austin Channing Brown

-Click the links below for a study guide for this book written by Pastor Sue for our Lenten Study of this book in Word format.
+Click the links below for a study guide for this book written by Pastor Emerita Sue Bertolette for our 2021 Lenten Study of this book (in Word format).

-Per Rev. Sue: “Karen Methlie shared the article below.
+Per Pastor Emerita Susan Bertolette: “Karen Methlie shared the article below.
 It was one of the winning entries in AAUW’s 2021 Excellence in Writing competition for high school students, and the author readily granted Karen permission to share it.
 This piece is both beautifully and powerfully written.”
 The article is in Word format – click the title to open.

 Our Pennsylvania Southeast Conference (PSEC) of the United Church of Christ (UCC) also has a webpage dedicated to racial justice.
 It is part of the ‘Zachariah Walker Racial Justice Initiative’, named for a Black man lynched in the PSEC region in Coatesville, Pa. on August 13, 1911.
 Click the link below to go to the PSEC Racial Justice page.